 Bob Ayres is the CEO and Founder of Comedic Ventures, an Artist Management and Event Production Company in the San Francisco Bay Area.
-Bob is also an occasional Angel Investor, speech coach and the current Licensee and Curator of TEDxMarin.
+Bob is also a speaker coach and the current Licensee and Curator of TEDxMarin.

 Bob began in the entertainment/event business in 1977.
 He founded, owned, and operated the renowned San Francisco comedy club The Other Cafe, which helped begin the careers of comedians Robin Williams, Whoopi Goldberg, Dana Carvey, Ellen DeGeneres, Paula Poundstone, Bob Goldthwait, Rob Schneider, and many others.